Hyperhidrosis and Athlete’s Foot

 As hyperhidrosis is one of the primary risks associated with the development of athlete’s foot If you suffer from sweaty feet, then a great way to prevent future recurring cases is to treat the root of the problem.
 Dermadry’s home-use iontophoresis machine is an all-natural, non-invasive, drug-free, and needle-free treatment option that can provide up to 6 weeks of dryness.
 In addition to potentially preventing athlete’s foot, you will also enjoy day-long comfort in the footwear of your choice!
 However, if you currently have a case of athlete's foot, you must treat the fungal infection prior to beginning your Dermadry iontophoresis treatments.
 If this is the case, please read our guidance below!

-What to do if you have athlete's foot and want to do iontophoresis treatments?
+What to do if you have hyperhidrosis and Athlete's foot?

 If you are currently suffering from athlete’s foot, you must first treat the infection with the appropriate antifungal cream and wait for the infection to clear before starting your Dermadry iontophoresis treatments.